 Science says and proves that hemp contains hundreds of molecules that have the ability to directly interact with our minds and bodies.
-Phytocannabinoids molecules are unique to the hemp plant but flavonoids and terpenes also bind to our cells and receptors, influencing our experience.
+Phytocannabinoid molecules are unique to the hemp plant but flavonoids and terpenes also bind to our cells and receptors, influencing our experience.

-The entourage effect has a lot to do with the therapeutic qualities of the hemp plant, and interestingly, it also has to do a lot with the unique chemical compounds responsible for the smells and flavors of the plants.
+The entourage effect has a lot to do with the medicinal qualities of the hemp plant, and interestingly, it also has to do a lot with the unique chemical compounds responsible for the smells and flavors of the plants.

 Terpenes bring more to the table than just aroma and flavor.
 They support CBD, THC, and other cannabinoids in producing physiological and cerebral effects.
 Indeed, there is a synergy between cannabinoids and terpenes as well as other secondary metabolites and phytochemicals.
 As stated in part one, this is called the entourage effect, and it solidifies terpenes as the critical piece of the cannabis puzzle and reveals the crucial role they play in producing the entourage effect.

 An additional factor that contributes to the entourage effect is that cannabinoids and terpenes lock onto different targets such as receptors and cellular pathways, and they combine activities at those targets.